kptdev/kpt/.github/PULL_REQUEST_TEMPLATE.md

 reading the git commit log).

 If you are updating the documentation, please do it in separate PRs from code changes.
-And use the following structure for your documentation PR:
+Use the following structure for your documentation PR:

-* The first commit in the PR should include the changes to the markdown files and the name of the commit should start with `docs:`.
+* The first commit in the PR should include the changes to the files under site/ and the name of the commit should start with `Docs:`.
 * The second commit should be the generated content from running `make docs`.
-The commit message should be `regenerate docs`.
+  The commit message should be `Regenerate docs`.

 **PLEASE REMOVE THIS COMMENT BLOCK BEFORE SUBMITTING THE PR** (the bits between the arrows)